ernnies/AI-T/README.md

 1. Verify that the Goerli network has enough testnet ETH for your private key.
 2. If necessary, Goerli ETH can be obtained through a faucet.

-Using this approach should make deploying an NFT on zkSync Era easier.
-Verify your configurations and the versions of the libraries you're using again if you run into any problems.